-2. Put reading on your calendar.
+2. Make time for reading by putting it on your calendar.

 Reading is no harder to achieve than your weekly conference call if you schedule it on your calendar and take it just as seriously.
 I’ve found that things that don’t make it onto my calendar typically don’t get accomplished.

-—Scott Baxter, PlayYourCourse
+—Scott Baxter, PlayYourCourt

 3. Read while you work out.